FAQs

 Images Images

-Who sells unlisted equity shares?
+Who sells off market grey market equity shares?

 No. This is a secondary off market transaction and the Company is not involved in the transaction.
+This transactions happen through nsdl cdsl and share will credit in demat account.

 Are the shares available in the Demat form?